AdobeDocs/experience-manager-cloud-manager.en/help/using/understand-your-test-results.md

 >[!TIP]
 >
->You can learn more about configuring performance testing in the document [Configure your CI/CD Pipeline.](configuring-pipeline.md) Refer to the document [Setup your Program](setting-up-program.md) to learn how to setup your program and define your KPIs.
+>Please refer to the document [Configure Production Pipelines](configuring-production-pipelines.md) to learn more.
+Refer to the document [Setup your Program](setting-up-program.md) to learn how to setup your program and define your KPIs.

 ### Performance Testing Results Graphs {#performance-testing-results-graphs}